-Applications for the 2021 R&P Teams will be accepted beginning March 8, 2021.
-The principal investigator (PI), or one co-PI, must be BU faculty.
-We will accept research proposals from any academic discipline, as long as the proposal addresses the core of the Center’s work.
-Proposed R&P Teams must be comprised of a researcher, policy expert, journalist, artist, and advocate, and teams drawn from diverse fields of study are strongly preferred.
+The principal investigator (PI), or at least one co-PI, must be BU faculty.
+We will allow a maximum of two co-PIs.
+We will accept research proposals from any academic discipline, as long as the proposal addresses the core of the Center’s vision.
+Proposed R&P Teams must be comprised of an interdisciplinary team, including at least one researcher, policy expert, journalist or artist, and advocate.
+Teams drawn from diverse fields of study are strongly preferred.
 From grants and gifts, the Center will make funding available for research infrastructure, key personnel time, education, research dissemination, advocacy support, or towards policy reform.
-Applications for up to $50,000 will be considered for these 1-year awards.
+The funding is not intended to support conferences, seminars, or symposia.
+Applications for up to $50,000 of funding will be considered for these 1-year awards.

-Please submit the entire application as one single-spaced PDF to firstname.lastname@example.org.Please include the following:
+Please submit the entire application as one single-spaced PDF to firstname.lastname@example.org.Please include the following in the application:

-- Cover sheet with project title; name, affiliation, and contact information of one corresponding PI; and names, affiliations, and email addresses of all team members
+- Cover sheet with project title; name, affiliation, and contact information of one contact PI; and names, affiliations, and email addresses of all team members

-- Current CV of PI (or CVs of up to two co-PIs)
+- Current CV of PI (or CVs of two co-PIs)

 - Research and Policy Proposal (5 pages maximum, references do not count towards page limit), which must include the following: